-#6 Updated by Timo Teräs about 3 years ago
+#6 Updated by Timo Teräs over 3 years ago

 This appears to be busybox-1.17.x bug.
 It looks like the relevant parts of the code are rewritten in busybox-1.18.x and later.
 I was able to reproduce this on bb-1.17.4, but not in busybox.git.

 Ncopa, do we have plans to upgrade busybox to 1.18.x on alpine-2.1.x?
 Or should I patch bb-1.17 to fix this issue?